LMNadol/MHSXtraPy/README.md

 ## Quick Start

-As seen above, for the user of the code only field2d.py, field3d.py and vis.py are relevant.
-For the most simplistivc case, we assume that the boundary condition is given as np.ndarray (here instantiated as a multipole as in the example seen in example-analytical-bc Jupyter notebook).
+For the use of the code only field2d.py, field3d.py and vis.py are relevant.
+For the most simplistic case, we assume that the boundary condition is given as np.ndarray (here instantiated as a multipole as in the example seen in example-analytical-bc Jupyter notebook).
 First we import the relevant files:

 ```python
 import numpy as np